Health and Wellness

 The State of Maine has strict ordinances in place about what summer camp nurses can and cannot do in regards to children’s prescription medications.
 For this reason, we are required to partner with a pre-packaged medication service, even though we understand this adds an additional and annoying step for our families.
 Because this is required by law, we cannot ask our nurses to break the law by making an exception for your child.
 Using a service like CampMeds allows our nurses to dispense medications safely and quickly, minimizing the time campers need to wait in line, which allows them to return to their camp day faster.

 Medications are dispensed 4 times a day at camp.
-In the morning after breakfast, in the afternoon after lunch, in the evening after dinner and at bedtime after the evening program.
+After breakfast, after lunch, after dinner and after evening program.
 If your camper requires medications to be taken at different times, please reach out to us to let us know.

 No Drug-Free Vacations